2010-02-07 (am) 1 Thessalonians 2:16-3:5 Present Hope

 Even though this is good news, even though this is the truth, even though this is reality, lots of people don’t want to hear it.
 Lots of people are invested in the lies.
 They are so invested that the cost of turning to the truth is too great for them.
 They are going to ridicule you.
 They are going to bully you.
 They will economically sanction you to get you to turn back to the old way of life.

 Satan will tempt you.
 He will remind you of your old gods.
-He will try to tell you that they are more effective than the God in heaven is.
+He will try to tell you that they are more effective than the God in heaven.
 He will tell you that those gods will make things easier and better for you.
-Your business will grow, you will prosper, and you will have all the desires of your heart.
+Your business will grow, you will prosper, you will have all the desires of your heart.

 But don’t believe it for a second.
 You’ve seen the one true God!
-You know that he is greater than anything else is on earth!
+You know that he is greater than anything else on earth!
 You know that he is totally satisfying.
-You know this because you once were thirsty, you once were parched, you’ve lived in a spiritual desert and now you’ve consumed the living water.
+You know this because you have been thirsty, you’ve been parched, you’ve lived in a spiritual desert and now you’ve been given living water.
 You’re thirst has been quenched as with the coldest, most refreshing water!

 You are able to turn aside all temptation because you have given your hearts to God.
 Yes, you will struggle.
 You will be faced with all kinds of challenges, but you are able to overcome them!
 You have the Holy Spirit living in you!
 God has given you a new heart, a heart that pounds after Him!
 You are full of new opportunities, so new and wonderful and great that even though the temptations are mighty and powerful, they pale in comparison to what you have in Christ.

 Okay, it has been three weeks.
 Don’t forget what I’ve told you.
 Put it into practise.
 Be transformed by the renewing of your mind.
+I’m going to have to remember that phrase, that’s a good one.
 Let the light of Christ live in you and shine out of you.
 You were once in the darkness, but just as God spoke and light appeared in the darkness, so God spoke and light appeared in the darkness of your hearts and you are new!

 I have to go.
 It is for your protection that I leave.
 I will be back.
 I will do what I can to help you.
 I will write.
 I might even send Timothy and Silas to be with you.
 I care so deeply for you.
 I wish I could stay, but I must go.
 Be strong!

 And so Paul left.
 After way too short a time, he had to go.
 But he can’t stop thinking about the little church in Thessalonica.
 He’s concerned.
 I wonder how Bob’s rheumatism is.
 I wonder how Frank’s coping with his glaucoma.
 I wonder how business is going for George.
-I pray that God will comfort them in times of trouble.
-I pray that they will not lose hope.
-I pray that having found their greatest satisfaction in God, they will maintain that attitude.
-I pray that God will give them strength to face every challenge to their faith.
+I better pray that they will not waver in their faith in God.
+I better pray that God will give them strength to face every challenge to their faith.

 And so Paul prayed.
 And he tried to go.
 He would leave the city, only to be turned back.
 He was frustrated.
-Satan prevented him from going back to Thessalonica.
-Satan blocked his every move.
+The funds to travel weren’t there.
+He couldn’t make it.
+He had people in Athens who were listening to his message.
+He had responsibilities there.
+He longed to go, but couldn’t.

 Look how Paul refers to the church in Thessalonica.
 The Thessalonian church is his joy, his crown when Christ returns.
 This means that they are proof of God’s work in Paul.
 God was using Paul to minister to the Thessalonians.
 God blessed Paul with everything he needed to preach the gospel, and preach it well.
 God broke down Paul’s pride, and he willingly let God do it, so that God could transform Paul’s weakness into strength.

-And Paul knew; he knew that if the report from Thessalonica was good, that they were still faithful in the face of opposition, it meant that God was indeed at work in them.
+And Paul knew, he knew that if the report from Thessalonica was good, that they were still faithful in the face of opposition, then God was indeed at work in them.
 If they were still faithful, then they would be jewels in Paul’s crown.

 Do you know where this comes from?
 When we go before the Throne of God at the end of time, we will give an accounting of what we’ve done in this life.
-Yes, the bad things will come up, though God will not count them against us because of Christ’s righteousness.
-But the good things, the obedience we did, the passing on of truth to our children and to others will be like jewels in a crown.
+Yes, the bad things will be mentioned, but not counted against us because of Christ’s righteousness.
+But the good things, the obedience we did, the passing on of truth to our children, to others will be like jewels in a crown.
 They will be proof positive of our missionary efforts.

 We are all missionaries.
 We all have a field it is our families.
 If God has blessed us with children, then we have a responsibility to teach the truth to our children.
 We are commanded by God to teach them the faith.
 To demonstrate it in our lives and to pass it on to their lives.
 We will all give an account to God in this.